bradbell/xrst/test_rst/table_of_contents.rst

 content
 *******
 The return content is the table of contents entries for all the pages.
-The title Table of Contents and the label xrst_table_of_contents are placed at the beginning of the of content.
+The following are placed at the beginning of the of content.

+1. The page name xrst_contents and corresponding label xrst_contents-name
+2. The page title Table of Contents and corresponding label xrst_contents-title